WebThingsIO/gateway/README.md

     $ cd gateway
     ```

-* Use nvm to install and use an LTS version of node and then set the default version.
+* If you have chosen to install nvm above, install and use an LTS version of node and then set the default version.
 The **`.nvmrc`** file will be used by nvm to determine which version of node to install.

     ```
     $ nvm install